-- a) Discuss the ways in which stakeholder groups operate and how they influence an organisation and its performance measurement and performance management systems (e.g. using Mendelow's matrix).^[2] - b) Discuss the social and ethical issues that may impact on strategy formulation, and consequently, business performance.^[3] - c) Discuss, evaluate and apply environmental management accounting using for example lifecycle costing and activity-based costing.^[3]
+- a) Discuss the ways in which stakeholder groups operate and how they influence an organisation and its performance measurement and performance management systems (e.g. using Mendelow's matrix).[2] - b) Discuss the social and ethical issues that may impact on strategy formulation, and consequently, business performance.[3] - c) Discuss, evaluate and apply environmental management accounting using for example lifecycle costing and activity-based costing.[3]

-B Impact of risk and uncertainty on organisational performance

-- 1. Impact of risk and uncertainty on performance management - a) Assess the impact of the different risk appetites of stakeholders on performance management.
-[3] - Evaluate how risk and uncertainty play an important role in long term strategic planning and decisionmaking that relies upon forecasts of exogenous variables. - Apply different risk analysis techniques in assessing business performance such as maximin, maximax, minimax regret and expected values.
+- B. Impact of risk and uncertainty on organisational performance - 1.
+Impact of risk and uncertainty on performance management - a) Assess the impact of the different risk appetites of stakeholders on performance management.[3] - b) Evaluate how risk and uncertainty play an important role in long term strategic planning and decisionmaking that relies upon forecasts of exogenous variables.[3] - c) Apply different risk analysis techniques in assessing business performance such as maximin, maximax, minimax regret and expected values.[3]

-C Performance management information systems and developments in technology
+C. Performance measurement systems and design

-- 1. Performance management information systems - Discuss, with reference to performance management, ways in which the information requirements of a management structure are affected by the features of the structure. - b) Evaluate the compatibility of management accounting objectives and the management accounting information systems.^[3] - c) Discuss the integration of management accounting information within an overall information system, for example the use of enterprise resource planning systems.^[2]
+- 1. Performance management information systems - a) Discuss, with reference to performance management, ways in which the information requirements of a management structure are affected by the features of the structure.[2] - b) Evaluate the compatibility of management accounting objectives and the management accounting information systems.[3] - c) Discuss the integration of management accounting information within an overall information system, for example the use of enterprise resource planning systems.[2]

-- d) Evaluate whether the management information systems are lean and the value of the information that they provide (e.g. using the 5 Ss).^[3] - e) Evaluate the external and internal factors (e.g. anticipated human behaviour) which will influence the design and use of a management accounting system.^[3]
+- d) Evaluate whether the management information systems are lean and the value of the information that they provide (e.g. using the 5 S's).[3] - e) Evaluate the external and internal factors (e.g. anticipated human behaviour) whichwill influence the design and use of a management accounting system.[3]